-1 2 3 4 5 6 7 The student is The student is The student is able The student is able The student is able to The student is The student is able unable to able to dribble to dribble to dribble dribble continuously able to lightly jog to jog in general dribble continuously in continuously in self- continuously in self- in self-space for 20 in general space space dribbling with continuously in self-space using space for 20 space for 20 consecutive seconds dribbling with dominant hand for self-space using finger pads and consecutive seconds consecutive seconds using all five critical dominant hand 30 consecutive finger pads and appropriate using 3 of the five using 4 of the five elements of a mature for 30 consecutive seconds using at appropriate force for 20 critical elements of a critical elements of a pattern. seconds with least 4 of the 5 force for 20 consecutive mature pattern. mature pattern. control of the critical elements of consecutive seconds. ball and body. a mature pattern. seconds.
+1 2 3 4 5 6 7 The student is The student is The student is able The student is able The student is able to The student is The student is able unable to able to dribble to dribble to dribble dribble continuously able to lightly jog to jog in general dribble continuously in continuously in self- continuously in self- in self-space for 20 in general space space dribbling with continuously in self-space using space for 20 space for 20 consecutive seconds dribbling with dominant hand for self-space using finger pads and consecutive seconds consecutive seconds using all five critical dominant hand 30 consecutive appropriate using 3 of the five elements of a mature for 30 consecutive seconds using at force for 20 critical elements of a critical elements of a pattern. seconds with least 4 of the 5 force for 20 consecutive mature pattern. mature pattern. critical elements of consecutive seconds. ball and body. a mature pattern. seconds.